Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2015-12-05-http-cache.md

 ### Creating new global cache handling rule

-Cache handling rules provide touchpoints to plug in custom logic on key cache handling events.
+Cache handling rules provide touch-points to plug in custom logic on key cache handling events.
 They are modeled as OSGi services implementing `com.adobe.acs.commons.httpcache.rule.HttpCacheHandlingRule`.
 The contract is that the current cache action will be continued only if the methods implementing the interface returns true.
 A convenient abstract class  `com.adobe.acs.commons.httpcache.rule.AbstractHttpCacheHandlingRule` has been provided facilitating the sub classes to override just the intended methods.
 The best practice is to have a rule overriding just one method.

 Event  | Method | OOTB rules
 ------------- | ------------- | -------------